Skip to navigation Skip to content

 Application Period

-Students must apply for TAP in the calendar year they start their tertiary course.
+Students must apply for the TAP in the calendar year they start their tertiary course.
 The calendar year is from 1 January to 31 December, inclusive.
 See Tertiary Access Payment (TAP).

 Assessment and Payment dates